daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

-Go is by no means my favorite language (I could say more about what I don't like about Go, but that's a topic for another time!), but it proved to be a good pragmatic choice because out of the options that I tested, which also included Rust and Crystal, Go was the only language that allowed me to create 100% static, cross-platform executables without having to jump through a bunch of hoops.
+Go is by no means my favorite language (I could say more about what I don't like about Go, but that's a topic for another time!), but it proved to be a good pragmatic choice because out of the options that I tested, which also included Rust and Crystal, Go was the only language that made it easy for me to create 100% static, cross-platform executables.

+## Why Kotlin?

 I also ended up using Kotlin to write the Alda v2 "player" process, a new background process that listens for low-level instructions sent by the Go client and plays audio using the JVM's MIDI sequencer and synthesizer.
-I could have stuck with Clojure to write this new player process, but I wanted to cut down on startup time as much as possible, and Clojure is simply a non-starter in that area.
-When it comes to JVM languages, I'm a big fan of Kotlin, because it does a lot in the way of developer happiness (FP affordances, null safety, terseness, actual lambdas, etc.), and it has reasonably good startup time to boot, which makes it suitable for writing command line applications.
+I could have stuck with Clojure to write this new player process, but I wanted to cut down on startup time as much as possible, and Clojure is simply a non-starter (no pun intended!) in that area.
+When it comes to JVM languages, I'm a big fan of Kotlin, because it does a lot in the way of developer happiness (FP affordances, null safety, terseness, actual lambdas, etc.), and it has reasonably good startup time to boot, which makes it well suited for writing command line applications.

 # alda-clj